JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 There is a lot of context needed to order a coffee.
 Your in a coffee shop, money exists, your both humans, you know what coffee is.

-What context MATTERS to communicate "open"?
+What context MATTERS to communicate, "open"?

 ## Why is the digital age special?

 * Processing power has doubled every 2 years
 * The cost of sharing is nothing, if not small.
 * Copy with fidelity
-* Information centralisation
+* Information centralization
 * Filtering problem on the amounts of information
 * Information has become non-rivelrous.
 * There is now a gatekeeper to accessing info.
 To read paper you just need your eyes, to read it digitally you need word.
 That gives word control **cries**.

-Ironically the age which allows the greatest sharing has led to incredible centrilisation and inequality *bwam bwaaaaaam*
+Ironically the age which allows the greatest sharing has led to incredible centralization and inequality *bwam bwaaaaaam*

-### Exersize
+### Exercise

 * When you say information, people often wont know what you mean.
-* for many people information = music / video / software / documents
+* For many people information = music / video / software / documents
-* give simple, relatable context.
+* Give simple, relatable context.

 * Wikipedia is great context.
-People get that there used to be encylocpedias, now it's all online.
+People get that there used to be encyclopedias, now it's all-online.
-* Structure of a conversation: Here is a situation, here is a problem, here is a call to action.
+* Structure of a conversation: Here is a situation, here is a problem, and here is a call to action.

-Earlier in the structure we often appologise for the objections to the call to action.
+Earlier in the structure we often apologies for the objections to the call to action.
 Better to be clear about what you're talking about at each point.
 Be clear and give simple messages.

 * It's important to practice explaining the context surrounding the information age.